Vinpanda logovinpanda

 Where does the data come from?

-Vinpanda uses an official NMVTIS-certified data provider with direct access to the National Motor Vehicle Title Information System — the federal database maintained under the Anti-Car Theft Act.
+Vinpanda uses a data provider that sources from NMVTIS with direct access to the National Motor Vehicle Title Information System - the federal database maintained under the Anti-Car Theft Act.
 Federal law requires all US insurers, salvage yards, and junk yards to report to NMVTIS.
 Most state DMVs also report title and registration data.

 Is the data the same as Carfax?